 Return the sample to your doctor’s office as soon as you can.
 It can be kept in your refrigerator until then, but for no more than 24 hours.

 Tell your doctor about any medicines you’re taking, since these can affect your test results.
-He should also know if you’re taking any herbs, supplements, vitamins, over-the-counter, or illegal drugs.
+They should also know if you’re taking any herbs, supplements, vitamins, over-the-counter, or illegal drugs.

 When Do You Get the Results?